Alluxio/alluxio/docs/en/security/Security.md

 After enabling impersonation on the servers for a given Alluxio client user, the client must indicate which user it wants to impersonate.
-This is configured by the `alluxio.security.login.impersonation.username` property.
+This is configured by the `alluxio.dora.security.login.impersonation.username` property.

 If the property is set to an empty string or `_NONE_`, impersonation is disabled, and the Alluxio client will interact with Alluxio servers as the Alluxio client user.